JuanFelipeRestrepoBuitrago/project-2-tet/catalog-microservice/README.md

 - Docker and Docker Compose

 ### Strategy
-The catalog microservice is designed to be independent and focused on all catalog-related logic.
-It connects to the shared bookstore database and exposes endpoints for book retrieval and management.
-It uses SQLAlchemy with read/write routing logic, and Flask to manage views or API endpoints.
+The catalog microservice is designed to handle all book-related operations.
+It provides endpoints for:
+- Viewing all books in the catalog
+- Viewing individual book details
+- Adding new books to the catalog
+- Updating existing book information
+- Deleting books from the catalog

 ## Database configuration
 The characteristics provided by the database we created in AWS are: